yudjin87/tour_du_monde/README.md

 Carousel
 ========

-Note, that it is still in development!
+Note, that it is still in development.
+See demo project for available capabilities.
 ----------

 Carousel is a managed component library for desktop applications that helps to extending core functionality of the application by external or internal components.
 An extension (component) can provide a toolbar with new tools, menus,  commands or dock widgets, listen for and respond to events, perform feature validation, and so on.